nguillaumin/celinelenoble.com/content/blog/user-research.md

 I saw two pieces of news recently about User Research that made me react.
 They both questioned the need and quality of user research.

-The first was from this article <a href="https://www.fastcodesign.com/3063318/5-design-jobs-that-wont-exist-in-the-future" target="blank">Five Design Jobs That Won't Exist In The Future</a>.
+The first was from this article [Five Design Jobs That Won't Exist In The Future](https://www.fastcodesign.com/3063318/5-design-jobs-that-wont-exist-in-the-future).

 > "Design research as we know it may cease to exist—at least in terms of the types of ethnographic field work we do today.
 Research—-and researchers—-will likely be marginalized by new forms of automated data and insight generation, compiled via remote sensing and delivered through technologies like virtual reality."